Karl Lagerfeld’s Hot Bodyguard Is Now A Designer

-Karl Lagerfeld may be fashion’s most recognizable face, but it’s hard to ignore the square-jawed, slick-haired man who appears by the designer’s side in most paparazzi shots.
+Karl Lagerfeld may be fashion’s most recognisable face, but it’s hard to ignore the square-jawed, slick-haired man who appears by the designer’s side in most paparazzi shots.

 Jondeau’s first encounter with Lagerfeld in the early ‘90s was a Dickensian meet-cute if there ever was one.
 Then a 15-year-old from the rough Northern suburbs of Paris, Jondeau was working for a relative’s 18th-century antique furniture moving company while on school break.
 Lagerfeld was a frequent client.
 “I did not know he was Karl Lagerfeld, or who Karl Lagerfeld was at this time,” Jondeau — called Seb by his friends — tells Refinery29.
 Over time, they started talking about books, art, and life, and it became clear to the younger man that Lagerfeld had a lot to teach him.
 “I wanted to know everything about everything.”